hpoggie/hpoggie.github.io/index.md

 # About me

 I'm a computer science student at Purdue University and simulations programmer at Purdue's Envision Center for Data Perceptualization.
+My areas of interest include game development, networking, and security.
+My main tools of choice are Unity (or sometimes panda3d) for game development and Python for everything else.
+Below are some of my personal projects as well as games I've worked on for game jams.

 # Projects